Scope

 How boundaries are enforced across teams

-These rules are applied immediately across the unit and tested under real execution pressure.
+These rules are applied immediately across the unit while real work continues.
+Installation continues until the rules hold.

 Results